unfoldingWord/wordMAP/README.md

 primaryNgrams.forEach(primaryNgram => {
   secondaryNgrams.forEach(secondaryNgram => {
     primaryIndex[primaryNgram][secondaryNgram] = {
+      // frequency of this n-gram combination (this is the same value as the frequency below)
       frequency: primaryAlignmentFrequencyIndex[primaryNgram][secondaryNgram],
+      // frequency of primary n-gram in the corpus
       corpusFrequency: objectSum(primaryAlignmentFrequencyIndex[primaryNgram]),
       corpusFrequencyRatio: this.frequency / this.corpusFrequency
     };
     secondaryIndex[secondaryNgram][primaryNgram] = {
+      // frequency of this n-gram combination (this is the same value as the frequency above)
       frequency: secondaryAlignmentFrequencyIndex[primaryNgram][secondaryNgram],
+      // frequency of secondary n-gram in the corpus
       corpusFrequency: objectSum(secondaryAlignmentFrequencyIndex[secondaryNgram]),
       corpusFrequencyRatio: this.frequency / this.corpusFrequency
     };